-- The school recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators
+The school recognises that both boys and girls can be vulnerable to Child Sexual Exploitation and as such ensure staff are alert to signs and indicators.

-- The school recognises that there are various 'models' of CSE which include but not limited to:
+The school recognises that there are various 'models' of CSE which include but not limited to:

-- o gangs and groups
+- gangs and groups

 - boyfriend/girlfriend model

-- o child on child
+- child on child

 - familial

+- online

-- o online - o abuse of authority - Where concerns are identified in relation to Child Sexual Exploitation the Threshold of Need Guide will be consulted in order to ensure the child/young person receives support at the earliest possible opportunity. - An Early Help multi-agency response may be initiated from the school as the lead practitioner by completing an Early Help Assessment, or completing an Early Help referral through the Integrated Front Door (IFD). - If a child/young person is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care. - Advice will be sought to establish if a National Referral Mechanism is appropriate. - In all cases, intelligence/information will be shared with Bedfordshire Police using the Multi-Agency Information Sharing Form.
+- abuse of authority

+Where concerns are identified in relation to Child Sexual Exploitation the Threshold of Need Guide will be consulted in order to ensure the child/young person receives support at the earliest possible opportunity.

+An Early Help multi-agency response may be initiated from the school as the lead practitioner by completing an Early Help Assessment, or completing an Early Help referral through the Integrated Front Door (IFD).

+If a child/young person is thought to be at risk of significant harm through child sexual exploitation a referral will be made to Children's Social Care.

+Advice will be sought to establish if a National Referral Mechanism is appropriate.

+In all cases, intelligence/information will be shared with Bedfordshire Police using the Multi Agency Information Sharing Form.

-21. Children in specific circumstances
+21. Children in Specific Circumstances: Further Guidance